 This program provides income-qualified, mortgage-ready homebuyers with a flexible grant towards their down payment, closing costs, or home repairs.
 In exchange, the homebuyer signs a ground lease, and the home and homeowner become a part of the community land trust!

 City of Bridges CLT can make a grant of up to $40,000 to pay for downpayment, closing costs, and/or repairs and updates to a home for income-qualified homebuyers.
 The size of the grant is determined based on each individual’s need for downpayment support as well as the repairs and updates the specific home needs.

-For example, if a home is listed for $150,000 but a buyer is pre-qualified for a $130,000 mortgage, CBCLT will provide $20,000 of downpayment support so that the buyer can afford the home.
+For example, if a home is listed for $150,000 but a buyer is pre-qualified for a $130,000 mortgage, CBCLT can provide $20,000 of downpayment support so that the buyer can afford the home.

 Through the CLT model, the $45,000 grant will stay with the house – permanently.
 The home’s maximum resale price is restricted by the CLT ground lease, ensuring that the new homeowner can build equity while also making sure that a moderate income buyer in the future will be able to purchase the house.

 The target list price is up to $185,000, and the homes are subject to CBCLT approval.
 The CBCLT will look for issues related to structural integrity and key life safety items.
 If you have more questions about CLT eligibility, please give us a call!